- Population: 41.8 million

 What caused the current crisis in Uganda?

 Following a peace agreement in 2006, Ugandans have been working to rebuild their lives and restore their communities.
-Many families, schools, clinics and markets were destroyed after decades of conflict.
+A booming population, however, threatens to strain Uganda’s resources and halt this progress.

 What are the main humanitarian challenges in Uganda?